jfversluis/BasicAppiumSample/README.md

 ---
-name: .NET MAUI - UI Testing with Appium
+name: .NET MAUI - UI Testing with Appium and NUnit
-description: Point of Sale application that demonstrates UI techniques for customizing a sidebar menu, tab bars, radio buttons, and more.
-The project features a desktop/tablet UI and a mobile UI.
+description: Sample solution that demonstrates how to setup your .NET MAUI app for UI testing with Appium and NUnit.
 page_type: sample
 languages:
 - csharp